Gaines Charter Township Water & Sewer Department

 If you are moving, out of or into, a property in Gaines Charter Township that is connected to our utility, please call us one week prior to the event date.
 By giving us one weeks notice, you allow us to get an accurate water meter read for the final billing, which in turn gives us the correct information for the new owner.

 All water and sewer assessment information requests must be received via email or fax.
-Please fax requests to 616-698-2490, or email requests to Janice Boone.
+Please fax requests to 616-698-2490, or email requests to Tracy Lawrence.

 Gaines Charter Township is a wholesale water customer of the City of Wyoming, and a wholesale sewer customer of both the City of Wyoming and the City of Grand Rapids.